Why You Should Have Cat Insurance in Canada

 2. Budget your money with small monthly fees (instead of a big one)

-Pet insurance works the same.
+Pet insurance works in a similar way.

 3. Protect your savings account